pachyderm/pachyderm/examples/group/README.md

 ![labresultsample.png](./img/labresultsample.png)

 ***Goal***

 We want to aggregate our labresults by patient or by hospital.
 We will create two separate use cases out of the same input repository.

 Following the 2 steps pattern described in our [datum processing documentation](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/relationship-between-datums/), we will need 2 pipelines:

-- One that performs a group by patient ID or lab/hospital ID (depending on the use case) then outputs one text file per match.
-We designed the source code of the pipeline so that it sorts those text files into directories named after the patient ID or the hospital ID.
+- One performs a group by patient ID or lab/hospital ID (depending on the use case) then outputs one text file per match.
+We designed the source code of the pipeline to sort those text files into directories named after the patient ID or the hospital ID.

-    1. **Pipeline input repository**: `labresults`
+    1. **Pipeline input repository**: `labresults`.
-        - For group by patient: the group will be done on PATID
+        - For group by patient: We group by PATID.
-        - For group by hospital: the group will be done on CLIA
+        - For group by hospital: We group by CLIA.

     1. **Pipeline**: Executes a set of command lines creating a new directory named after each capture group and copying the files that match the given group.
 (See our 2 pipelines:[`lab_group_by_hospital.json`](./lab_group_by_hospital.json) and [`lab_group_by_patient.json`](./lab_group_by_patient.json)).

-    1. **Pipeline output repository**: `group_by_hospital`or `group_by_patient` depending on which use case you run - Each output repo will contain a list or sub-directories named after each capture group and populated with a copy of their matching files.
+    1. **Pipeline output repository**: `group_by_hospital`or `group_by_patient` depending on which use case you run.

+        Each output repo will contain a list of sub-directories named after each capture group and populated with a copy of their matching files.

 - A following pipeline will then "glob" all files in each directory then merge their content into a final text file.